-Missouri's State Technical Assistant Team (STAT) provides comprehensive integrated services to the entire child protection community.
+Missouri's State Technical Assistant Team (STAT) provides comprehensive, integrated services to the entire child protection community.
 From data collection and interpretation to criminal investigations, STAT provides support and expertise to professionals responsible for the protection of children at risk.

 The Human Resource Center (HRC) guides the overall human resources management for the department's 7,000+ employees.
 The center is responsible for ensuring compliance with merit system rules and coordinating activities in the areas of labor relations, recruitment, selection, classification, compensation and training.
-HRC is responsible for union negotiations and resolution administration as well as administering the employee grievance system.
+HRC is responsible for union negotiations and resolu-